| Question | Short answer |

 Apple Voice Control is also worth separating from plain Dictation.
 Voice Control is broader accessibility software that can navigate the Mac, dictate and edit text, and use custom vocabulary.
 If your need is hands-free control, evaluate that before buying any third-party dictation app.

-Where Users Outgrow It
+Where Users Outgrow Built-In Dictation

 Where Speakmac Fits Better